Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: Interference Power Distribution

 In this section, we first characterize the interference power distribution due to random channel fading, under given BS/IRS locations.
 Based on this result, we then characterize the interference power distribution conditioned on the given distances $l_0$ and $d_0$, by deriving its Laplace transform\cite{NISTfunctions} and hence cdf.
 Finally, we derive the mean interference power in the network.

-\rev{Note that for analytical tractability, we apply the approximation of $r_{m,j}\approx l_m$ and hence $g_{\textrm{i},m}^{(j)}\approx g_{\textrm{d},m}$, $j\in\mathcal{J}$ in this section, which can be similarly justified as in the second paragraph of Section \ref{SectionSignal}.
+\rev{Note that for analytical tractability in this section, we apply the \textbf{Approximation 4} that $r_{m,j}\approx l_m$ and hence $g_{\textrm{i},m}^{(j)}\approx g_{\textrm{d},m}$, $j\in\mathcal{J}$, which can be similarly justified as in the second paragraph of Section \ref{SectionSignal}.
 Moreover, the distance $l_m$ is from the non-serving BSs $m\neq 0$ in other cells, which is at least larger than the distance $l_0$ from the serving BS 0 according to our assumed distance-based user-BS association.
 Therefore, the approximation of $r_{m,j}\approx l_m$ is more accurate in this case since $d_j$ is much smaller than $l_m$.}